Rino Gaetano: Biography

-Success for Gaetano came the following year with the 45 rpm hit record "Ma il cielo è sempre più blu" ("But the sky is always bluer"), perhaps now the most famous and instantly recognisable of his songs.
+Success for Gaetano came in 1975 with the 45 rpm hit record "Ma il cielo è sempre più blu" ("But the sky is always bluer"), which sold 100,000 copies that year alone.
+It is the most famous and instantly recognisable of his songs.
 Unusually, the 45 contained only one song, but it was split into two.
 In this song Gaetano offers several pictures of everyday life, with irony, clichés and contradictions.
 In September 1975, the singer explained some of this thinking in an article in the weekly Italian music magazine, Ciao 2001: "These pictures are sad, never happy, because I wanted to emphasise that nowadays there are few cheerful things and it is for this reason that I take into account those who die at work.
 Even the verse "who plays Sanremo" is sad and negative, because anyone who plays Sanremo, doesn't think of those who "live in barracks".

+The song marked Gaetano's first big hit, but the singer's popularity was still very limited.
+In fact, the same article states:

+This is a song that many people hum or whistle even though they do not know who wrote it.

+Gaetano began performing live more and more frequently, mainly opening concerts for Venditti and other established singers.
+That same year, he also wrote a two-act play with Bruno Franceschelli entitled Ad esempio a me piace…, a sort of mix between music and theatre.
+In an interview at the time, he said:

+In the upcoming months, a single entitled Berta filava and an LP entitled Mio fratello è figlio unico will be released.
+But first I have another important commitment: I will be performing in the theatre with my friend Bruno Franceschelli, revisiting the usual themes of incommunicability, isolation and exclusion.

+However, due to various problems, the play was never staged.

+In 2003, co-author Bruno Franceschelli and Gaetano's sister Anna suggested to Sergio Cammariere that he stage the play.
+Cammariere later recalled: "[Rino] and Bruno Franceschelli had written a play based on that music.
+He and Anna, Rino's sister, asked me to stage it.
+I'm busy with the summer tour and then I'll be working on the new album, but I'd love to do it."

 Mio fratello è figlio unico and Aida

 In 1976 Gaetano recorded his second album, Mio fratello è figlio unico (My Brother is an Only Child).
 With this album, he tries to capture the listener's attention with dramatic narratives, especially loneliness and alienation, the main themes of the album.
 On the album, Gaetano began to explore new sounds and instruments including the sitar, the banjo and the mandolin, enabling him to obtain a more complex and mature album.
 In a review published by Ciao 2001 shortly after the album's release, it states that: